MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/faq.md

 However, when scripts which do not rely on cookie authentication are used, those will be rendered on a Form in Dynamics 365 App for Outlook.

-## As an administrator, I do not see a user appearing in the All Eligible Users list in Dynamics 365 when I am looking the add the App.
-Why?
+## As an administrator, when I go to the Dynamics 365 App for Outlook section in **Settings**, a user does not appear in the **All Eligible Users** list.

 For more information, see [A user does not appear in the All Eligible Users list within the Dynamics 365 App for Outlook area](https://support.microsoft.com/help/4345543).

-## When I load Dynamics 365 App for Outlook on Outlook desktop, I see a blank page instead of the App.
-Why?
+## When I open Dynamics 365 App for Outlook on Outlook desktop, I see a blank page instead of the App.
+Why is this happening?

 For more information, see [Blank page appears within Dynamics App for Outlook](https://go.microsoft.com/fwlink/p/?linkid=2007128).

 ## Some of my appointments in Outlook and Dynamics 365 are cancelled or deleted unexpectedly.
-What is the reason?
+Why is this happening?

 Fore more informatoin, see [An appointment is cancelled or deleted unexpectedly when using Server-Side Synchronization](https://go.microsoft.com/fwlink/p/?linkid=2007027).

-## Unable to track contacts
+## I am unable to track contacts.

 Fore more informatoin, see [Issue when trying to access Dynamics 365 within the Add-ins area of Outlook](https://support.microsoft.com/help/3211586).

-## Troubleshooting App for Outlook
+## I need help troubleshooting App for Outlook.
 Fore more informatoin, see [Troubleshooting](https://go.microsoft.com/fwlink/p/?linkid=2007025).